Faculty

 About Us

-The Sociology department at Nebraska was founded in 1889.
-Faculty and students at the department of sociology are leading social science in exciting new directions.
+Our department was founded in 1889, and our faculty and students continue to lead social science in exciting new directions.

 We are committed to equipping undergraduate students with the critical thinking and analytical skills that put them on the path to meaningful and rewarding careers.
 Alumni have launched their careers with community organizations such as Voice of Hope, Community Learning Centers, and Teach for America; government agencies like the Department of Agriculture, the state legislature, and law enforcement; and private sector businesses such as HUDL, Talent+, Gallup, NelNet, and insurance companies.
 Our undergraduate students also go on to law school, medical school and professional programs in the health fields, or to complete an MBA or graduate programs in sociology or related disciplines.